Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Results

 \subsection{Ability to distinguish different velocity-dependence models}

 In Fig.~\ref{fig:contours} we show constraints on the two parameters of our model --- $\langle N \rangle$ and $b_{\rm iso}$ --- from the analysis of the mock data.
 We consider three sets of mock data, in which the data are generated assuming either the $s$-wave, Sommerfeld, or Poisson models.
+Each set of mock data corresponds to a single realization of the sky signal, as would be the case for real data.
 For all three cases, the luminosity normalization is chosen so that the average expected number of photons per pixel is fixed to $\langle N_{\rm true} \rangle =0.37$, which corresponds to a $\Phi_{PP}$ normalization roughly at the limit of Fermi searches for gamma rays from dark matter annihilation in dSphs.

 Note that $\bar C (\psi_i ; n) = E_i \mu (\psi_i) \int dF ~ F \times P_1 (F ; \psi_i ; n)$, where the dependence of $\bar C$ on $n$ essentially factorizes from its dependence on $\psi_i$, because the dependence on $n$ arises only from the luminosity distribution $P_L (\ln L_{sh})$, which is nearly independent of $\psi_i$.
 Thus, normalizing the $s$-wave and Sommerfeld models such that they produce the same number of photons averaged over all pixels means that the expected photon counts in each pixel will also be the same for the two models, i.e. $\bar C (\psi_i ; n=0) = \bar C (\psi_i ; n=-1)$ for every pixel $i$.
 However, even if the expected photon counts for two models are matched, the photon count {\it distributions} for each pixel will not be the same in the two models.
 This scenario is therefore very different from studies of the velocity-dependence of dark matter annihilation in dSphs~\citep{Baxter:2021pzi}.
 In that case, since one is observing resolved dark matter subhalos with particular halo parameters, a change in the velocity dependence of dark matter annihilation can lead to changes in the expected photon counts from various dSphs which cannot be compensated by an overall normalization change.
 Information about the velocity dependence of the dark matter annihilation is therefore contained in the relative fluxes from dSphs.
 In the present case, differences in the expected photon counts for two models can be compensated by an overall normalization change, so information about the velocity dependence of the dark matter annihilation must be extracted from the (non-Poisson) photon count distribution in each pixel.